-I teach in my rooms at the Rising Sun Arts Centre in Reading town centre (Reading, Berkshire, UK).
+I teach in a room that I hire at the Rising Sun Arts Centre in Reading town centre (Reading, Berkshire, UK).
 The Rising Sun Arts Centre is on Silver Street which is about 10mins walk from Reading Station or about 5mins walk from the Oracle shopping centre.
 Click here for map!
 Not to be confused with the old Rising Sun PUB which was right next to the train station!
 I do not travel to student's houses to teach.

 3 - When do you teach?

-I teach full-time Mondays to Fridays including evenings (generally I like to finish teaching for the night around 9.30pm ish at the latest).
+I teach full-time Mondays to Thursdays mainly evenings (generally I like to finish teaching for the night around 9.30pm ish, 10 pm at the latest).
 I don't work weekends or bank holidays.

 4 - How do you teach?